RekGRpth/pg_ddos/README.md

 https://github.com/libuv/libuv based multi-threaded postgres ddos

-thread cound is setup by DDOS_THREAD_COUNT environment variable and defult is number of cpu cores
+thread count is setup by DDOS_THREAD_COUNT environment variable and default is number of cpu cores

-postges connection is setup by DDOS_CONNINFO environment and defult is empty string
+postgres connection is setup by DDOS_CONNINFO environment variable and default is empty string

-postgres connection count by every thread is setup by DDOS_COUNT environment variable and defult is 1
+postgres connection count by every thread is setup by DDOS_COUNT environment variable and default is 1